Regulatory impact statement guidance

 The [name of agency or agencies] produced regulatory impact statements on [date 1 and date 2 (and date 3, etc)] to help inform the main policy decisions taken by the Government relating to the contents of this Bill.

-These statements will now be located after the general policy statement instead of after the clause by clause analysis.
+These statements are located between the departmental disclosure statement and the clause by clause analysis.

 Departments to supply 40 printed copies of the RIS to the Bills Office

-Hard copies of RISs should now accompany all Government Bills delivered to the Bills Office (not just Bills introduced under urgency as before).
+Hard copies of RISs should accompany all Government Bills delivered to the Bills Office.

-The new procedure agreed to by the Treasury is that departments print 40 hard copies of the relevant RIS(s) and deliver them to the Bills Office within half a working day after the date on which the PCO orders the printing of introduction copies of the Bill.
+The department prints 40 hard copies of the relevant RIS(s) and delivers them to the Bills Office within half a working day after the date on which the PCO orders the printing of introduction copies of the Bill.
 The Bills Office will then associate the hard copies with the introduction copies of the Bill.